 For all other contracts with an original expected duration of one year or less or are billed based on time incurred, as permitted under HKFRS 15, the transaction price allocated to these unsatisfied contracts is not disclosed.

-21. AMOUNT DUE FROM NON-CONTROLLING INTEREST
+21. AMOUNTS DUE FROM NON-CONTROLLING INTERESTS

-The amount due from non-controlling interest of a subsidiary is unsecured, interest free and repayable on demand.
+The amounts due from non-controlling interests of subsidiaries are unsecured, interest free and repayable on demand.

 22. PLEDGED BANK DEPOSITS AND BANK BALANCES AND CASH